cristina-cloud/Linux/how to change invalid baseurl to download packages in CentOS 6.md

 gpgcheck=1
 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-CentOS-6
 ```
--> When trying to enter the mirrorlist, it shows a message "Invalid release/repo/arch combination"
+-> When trying to enter the mirrorlist, it shows a message "Invalid release/repo/arch combination" which means you got to find a valid site to get packages

 #### 5. Changing a valid baseurl ####
 ```